What causes baby acne?

 While you wait for your baby’s acne to clear, there are things you can do to help keep the skin as healthy as possible.

 Keep your baby’s face clean

 Wash your baby’s face daily.
 Warm water is gentle and soothing.
 Bath time is a great time to do this.
-Look for a soap that is mild and moisturizing.
+Look for a soap that is mild and moisturizing, such as these options available online.
 When in doubt, ask your pediatrician for a recommendation.

 Scrubbing the skin with a towel can further aggravate the skin.
 Instead, gently sweep a soapy washcloth over the face in circular motions.
 Once the soap is washed off, use a towel to pat your baby’s face dry.